Also Featured In

 - Holiday Attractions: "There is a Baby Jesus manger shown on display every year here at this 800 year old church.
 You can see it during the month-long + holiday season, lasting through Epiphany which is the first week of January.
 Midnight mass is held on Christmas Eve and starts at 11pm.
 Arrive early if you want to get in and even earlier if you want a seat."

-- Best for Holiday Attractions Because: Manger, known as "crèche," in French is one of the central attractions of this cathedral at Christmas time.
+- Best for Holiday Attractions Because: Manger, known as "crèche," in French is one of the central attractions of this world-renowned cathedral at Christmas time.